oibaf/teseo-rdf/README.md

   * start a shell in the project main directory and run
     > mvn package
   * the output files are in the output folder
-  * the input file is input/export.dat (the latest available)
+  * the input file is input/export-test.dat (the latest available)

+* usage instructions:

+  java -cp target/teseo-rdf-1.0-SNAPSHOT.jar it.senato.teseo.tordf.TeseoRdf  <file in> <file out> xsl/teseo.xsl

 * note: the java code is tailored on the input source